RoryQo/Research-Reproduction_Causal-Effect-of-Segregation-on-Poverty-Rates/README.md

   <img src="https://github.com/RoryQo/Research-Reproduction_Causal-Effect-of-Segregation-on-Poverty-Rates/blob/main/Figures/NonCausalTable.jpg" width="450">
 </p>

+A one standard deviation increase in the segregation index is associated with a one percentage point decrease in white poverty and a 2.5 percentage point increase in black poverty.

 This model estimates how changes in segregation are associated with changes in poverty rates.
 However, this approach does not account for potential confounders that could bias the results.

 ## Addressing Causality: Instrumental Variables Approach